 The annual bonus is linked to the achievement of a balanced set of objectives that contribute to the Corporation's long-term financial growth and profitability.
 The Board ensures that performance goals and conditions are directly aligned with the achievement of the Corporation's corporate objectives.

-In order to assess the Corporation's performance in 2021, the following key performance indicators, or KPIs, were adopted by the Board:
+To assess the Corporation's performance in 2022, the following key performance indicators, or KPIs, were adopted by the Board: